-Management has evaluated subsequent events through September 9, 2024, which is the date that the financial statements were available for issuance.
-As a result of this evaluation, no events were identified that are required to be disclosed or would have a material impact on reported net assets or changes in net assets.
+Management has evaluated subsequent events through September 24, 2025, which is the date that the financial statements were available for issuance.
+As a result of this evaluation, no events other than as disclosed in Note 2 were identified that are required to be disclosed or would have a material impact on reported net assets or changes in net assets.